Renewed assault on Kobani; 21 dead in Turkey as Kurds rise

 Disturbances spread to other countries with Kurdish and Turkish populations.
 Police in Germany said 14 people were hurt in clashes there between Kurds and radical Islamists.

-The unrest in Turkey exposes the difficulty Washington has faced in building a coalition to fight Islamic State in Syria and Iraq, two countries with complex, multi-sided civil wars in which every country in the region has a stake.
+The unrest in Turkey, which has NATO's second largest armed forces, exposes the difficulty Washington has faced in building a coalition to fight Islamic State in Syria and Iraq, two countries with complex, multi-sided civil wars in which every country in the region has a stake.

 BLACK FLAG